mwganson/joint/README.md

 In this sections are properties related to the Joint objects, but not directly to either dimensioning or positioning.

 ### AddSubType (enumeration) (readonly)
+(This property has been removed in version 0.2022.12.21 and later to avoid a conflict with some versions of FreeCAD LinkDaily.)
 This is for information only.
 Values can be "Additive" or "Subtractive".
 Currently, only the Tenons are Additive.
 The rest are all Subtractive.
 This is determined at the time of object creation and cannot be changed.
 The difference comes into play when you use a pattern tool in Part Design, such as linear pattern or mirror.

 ### Boolean (boolean)
 Default: True.
 If set to False the cutting tool created is not cut from or fused with the object the face belongs to.
 This might (or might not) be useful at times to be able to get at the cutting tool.